ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 - [Ethereum Whitepaper](/whitepaper/)

+_Know of a community resource that helped you?
+Edit this page and add it!_

 ## Related tutorials {#related-tutorials}

 - [A developer's guide to Ethereum, part 1 ](/developers/tutorials/a-developers-guide-to-ethereum-part-one/) _– A very beginner-friendly exploration of Ethereum using Python and web3.py_